cs5220-f20/matmul-project/README.md

 ### Notes on system BLAS

-On the totient cluster, the Makefile is configured to link against OpenBLAS, a high-performance open-source BLAS library based on the Goto BLAS.
+On the totient cluster, the Makefile is configured to link against OpenBLAS, a high-performance open-source BLAS library based on the Goto BLAS (as an aside, there is an excellent NYTimes [article](http://www.nytimes.com/2005/11/28/technology/writing-the-fastest-code-by-hand-for-fun-a-human-computer-keeps.html?mcubz=1)) about the history behind Goto BLAS)
 This build also lets you link against the MKL BLAS (with the Intel compilers).

 On OS X, the Makefile is configured to link against the Accelerate